bappasahabapi/javaScript-problemSolving/javaScriptBasic-LSW/Readme.md

 console.log(linearSearch(['a','b','c','d','c'], 'c'));
 ```

-**todo: 10- find out the max big string from an array and show the index of the string**
+**🥇todo: 10- find out the max big string from an array and show the index of the string**

 ```js
 function longestString(names){